fbpx

 Nutrition and education go hand-in-hand.
 If you plan to pack your child’s lunch, start brainstorming some healthy, yummy meals you can put in a bag and send off with them, and then do the shopping necessary to acquire those items.

-13. Recap with your child what they learned in the previous grade
+13. Recap with your child what they learned the previous grade

 14. Consider updating your child’s vaccinations

-Undoubtedly, your child’s school is a pool of germs and bacteria that may be new to their immune system.
+Your child’s school is undoubtedly a pool of germs and bacteria that may be new to their immune system.
 If you are a family that vaccinates, double-check when your child’s last round of shots was; it might be time to update them.

 15. Get your child’s eyes tested

-This is one a lot of parents might not think about, but leading physicians recommend that children get their eyesight tested every year before school.
-Children don’t always have the agency or awareness to know if they’re seeing poorly, and poor eyesight can initially manifest as poor grades and performance in school.
+Many parents might not think about this, but leading physicians recommend that children get their eyesight tested every year before school.
+Children don’t always have the agency or awareness to know if they’re seeing poorly, and poor vision can initially manifest as poor grades and performance in school.

-Along with a new school year comes all new expectations, routines and challenges.
-It’s not easy to jump back into the rhythm of school, but thankfully there are ways that you can ease the blow and help your child have a stress-free first day.
-Going back to school should be a fun and positive experience for both you and your son or daughter, and these 15 tips can help make sure you’re prepared.
+A new school year comes with new expectations, routines, and challenges.
+It’s not easy to jump back into the school rhythm, but thankfully, there are ways to ease the blow and help your child have a stress-free first day.
+Returning to school should be a fun and positive experience for you and your son or daughter, and these 15 tips can help ensure you’re prepared.